-Join Richard Harrington for an in-depth discussion in this video Working with single files, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Working with single files, part of Learning Photomatix Pro.

 Most people, when working with HDR images, choose to shoot bracketed photos where you have multiple exposures to combine.
 But there are times when you can use Photomatix to work with single exposures.
 Let's take a look at a handful of images.
 Some of them are flattened files already processed to a JPEG or a TIFF, and the others are actually raw files that will give us a bit more latitude.
 Let's start with those files that are already processed.
 I'll right click and choose to open those in the Photomatix.
 We'll open those as files only.
 And you see that they both open.

 Let's close this one out.
 I'll put those side by side.
 With it open I could choose to actually process the image just under Edit, Tone Map.
 Now this particular image does not seem to have any noise problems so I'll choose No. It brings it in.
 And you can see that it's bringing out the detail, really nicely, in that bone texture of the skull.
 I like the intensification of the color.
 And those teeth look just fantastic with how they're bringing out the detail.